atomicdata-dev/atomic-server/README.md

 The easiest way to share Atomic Data on the web.
 Demo on [atomicdata.dev](https://atomicdata.dev)

-- Host Atomic data over HTTP or HTTPS (built-in!)
 - No runtime dependencies, crazy fast, runs on all platforms (including on your Raspberry Pi)
+- Embedded HTTP / HTTPS / HTTP2.0 server
 - Serialization to HTML, JSON, RDF (N-Triples / Turtle / JSON-LD) and AD3

 [→ Read more](server/README.md)